 What to take with you:

 Heels: it's important to know the hem length.
-Take undergarment options, your veil, and any jewelry you plan to wear.
+Your undergarment options, your veil, and any jewelry you plan to wear.

 Approximate Costs: